Exceptional supercuspidal representations in small residue characteristic: Introduction

 \begin{thm}[Theorem \ref{thm:main}] Fix a nontrivial additive character $\chi: \FF_q \to \CC^\times$.
 Let $\lambda \in V(x)^\vee$ be an $\FF_q$-stable functional and let $\chi_\lambda$ denote the inflation of $\chi \circ \lambda$ to a character of $G(k)_{x,+}$.
 The compactly induced representation is a finite direct sum of irreducible supercuspidal representations of $G(k)$. \end{thm}

 In contrast with \cite{RY14}, our method does not generally give us an explicit description of the irreducible constituents of $\pi_\lambda$ as compactly induced representations.

 In Section 4, we give examples of supercuspidal representations using Theorem \ref{thm:main}.
 These examples have the following features: \begin{itemize} \item For $G=G_2$, $q=2$ and $x$ the barycentre of an alcove, we produce two irreducible supercuspidal representations of $G(k)$.
-We exhibit an isomorphism between these and epipelagic supercuspidal representations constructed by \cite[Section 7.5]{RY14} from a \textit{different} point in the building. \item For $G$ of type $B_n$, $q=2$ and $x$ the barycentre of an alcove, we produce irreducible supercuspidal representations of $G(k)$, of which at least one does not arise from the construction of \cite{RY14} by depth considerations. \item For $G=G_2$ and $p=3$ we produce an irreducible supercuspidal representation of $G(k)$ that is epipelagic of depth $1/2$ and does not arise from the construction of \cite{RY14} by formal degree considerations. \end{itemize}
+We exhibit an isomorphism between these and epipelagic supercuspidal representations constructed by \cite[Section 7.5]{RY14} from a \textit{different} point in the building. \item For $G$ of type $B_n$, $q=2$ and $x$ the barycentre of an alcove, we produce irreducible supercuspidal representations of $G(k)$, of which at least one does not arise from the construction of \cite{RY14} by depth considerations.
+However, we show how these may be obtained from the setting of Reeder--Yu using our weaker notion of $\FF_q$-stability. \item For $G=G_2$ and $p=3$ we produce an irreducible supercuspidal representation of $G(k)$ that is epipelagic of depth $1/2$ and does not arise from the construction of \cite{RY14} by formal degree considerations. \end{itemize}

 In particular, the latter two give examples of epipelagic representations that do not arise from the construction of \cite{RY14}.